seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 into finding the common dtype.
 The common dtype (of two instances) could thus be implemented explicitly to avoid this indirection, potentially only as a fast-path.
-The above suggestion assumes that this is however not a speed relavent path, since in most cases, e.g. in array coercion, only a single python type (and thus dtype) is involved.
+The above suggestion assumes that this is however not a speed relevant path, since in most cases, e.g. in array coercion, only a single python type (and thus dtype) is involved.